 Google Shopping allows advertisers to input a range of product feed attributes into product listings.
 This allows you to segment your campaign and allocate resources in accordance to your strategy.

+For stores that don’t sell brand name products or don’t want to focus to the granular level, this is an effective segmentation method.
 This method enables you to track each category, customize your bids and total spending for every product category.

 Some categories will carry big-ticket items and some complementary items.
 Some categories will have products for a completely different audience.